-Divers experienced in currents with a minimum of a level 2 certification.
-Most sites are deep and with medium to strong currents - attracting big pelagics.
+Divers experienced in currents with a minimum of a Level 2 certification.
+Most sites are deep and with medium to strong currents, attracting big pelagics.

 Underwater dive guide

-Up to 21 dives, tanks and weights
+Up to 21 dives, tanks, and weights

-Transfer from /to San Jose
+Transfer from/to San Jose

-Cabin and deck towels, complimentary toiletries
+Cabin and deck towels, and complimentary toiletries

 What's not included?

-Rental equipment & Nitrox
+Rental equipment and nitrox

 Tips for the crew

-Flight tickets and overnight-stays at hotels in San Jose
+Flight tickets and overnight stays at hotels in San Jose

-Fuel Surcharge is a possibility
+Fuel surcharge is a possibility